scylladb/scylladb/docs/using-scylla/integrations/kafka-connector.rst

 Authentication
 --------------

-This example connects to a Scylla instance with security enabled and username / password authentication.
+This example connects to a ScyllaDB instance with security enabled and username / password authentication.

 Select one of the following configuration methods based on how you have deployed ``|kconnect-long|``.
 Distributed Mode will the JSON / REST examples.
 The standalone mode will use the properties based example.